Anger simmers among pro-Gaddafi Libyans in Tripoli

 In another, boys wielding a metal pole smashed furniture, broke down doors and tore Gaddafi posters.
 Identity cards showed the owner of the house was a military officer.

-One Abu Salim resident, voicing his antipathy toward the rebels, was not optimistic that Gaddafi loyalists would feel it was worth giving up the fight.
+One Abu Salim resident, voicing his antipathy towards the rebels, was not optimistic that Gaddafi loyalists would feel it was worth giving up the fight.

 "There were no problems under Gaddafi.
 There was security.
 We haven't seen anything from the rebels.
 They have no planning.
 Looks what's happening.
 There's no light, no water," said Adel Farhati, 37, referring to water and power shortages.